 - the purchase of new, or upgrades to, existing major high performance computing facilities

 - new initiatives in the field of e-science, modelling and data management.

 SoIs are considered by the Science Board and can be submitted at any time.
-If you would like the SoI to be considered at a particular Science Board meeting, the dates for these meetings and the respective dates for submission of proposals to these meetings can be found here.
+If you would like the SoI to be considered at a particular Science Board meeting, the dates for these meetings and the respective dates for submission of proposals to these meetings can be found on our Science Board page.

 If the Science Board recommends that a full proposal should be invited following the consideration of the SoI, this will be reviewed by the STFC’s Projects Peer Review Panel (PPRP).

-If the SoI application is successful, the Science Board Secretary will invite the applicant to submit a comprehensive proposal to PPRP (Projects Peer Review Panel).
-At this time, applicants should liaise with the PPRP Secretary for an appropriate submission deadline.
+If the SoI application is successful, the Science Board secretary will invite the applicant to submit a comprehensive proposal to PPRP.
+At this time, applicants should liaise with the PPRP secretary for an appropriate submission deadline.

 The SoI should include a case for support of two pages in length (maximum) together with the following proforma:

-If you are looking to submit an SoI with the intention of developing a full proposal shortly afterwards, you should contact the relevant Programme Manager.
-Programme Managers can discuss the submission process and will ensure that you are aware of all components of the SoI and understand all stages of STFC’s peer review process.
+If you are looking to submit an SoI with the intention of developing a full proposal shortly afterwards, you should contact the relevant programme manager.
+Programme managers can discuss the submission process and will ensure that you are aware of all components of the SoI and understand all stages of STFC’s peer review process.
 In addition, they will advise you on the fit of your project into the STFC strategic context.